awsdocs/amazon-sqs-developer-guide/doc_source/working-with-messages.md

 Setting the visibility timeout depends on how long it takes your application to process and delete a message\.
 For example, if your application requires 10 seconds to process a message and you set the visibility timeout to 15 minutes, you must wait for a relatively long time to attempt to process the message again if the previous processing attempt fails\.
 Alternatively, if your application requires 10 seconds to process a message but you set the visibility timeout to only 2 seconds, a duplicate message is received by another consumer while the original consumer is still working on the message\.

-To ensure that there is sufficient time to process messages, use one of the following strategies:
+To make sure that there is sufficient time to process messages, use one of the following strategies:
 + If you know \(or can reasonably estimate\) how long it takes to process a message, extend the message's *visibility timeout* to the maximum time it takes to process and delete the message\.
 For more information, see [Configuring the Visibility Timeout](sqs-visibility-timeout.md#configuring-visibility-timeout)\.
 + If you don't know how long it takes to process a message, create a *heartbeat* for your consumer process: Specify the initial visibility timeout \(for example, 2 minutes\) and then—as long as your consumer still works on the message—keep extending the visibility timeout by 2 minutes every minute\.
 **Important**